CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Objects.rst

       --selection_filter_order mcs_filter_max_objects_bound,mcs_filter_recently_created,mcs_filter_identified_contact \
       [--dry_run]

-This command will select a set of duplicate contacts which are managed by the registrar given by its handle, and :ref:`merge <merge-operation>` all *source* contacts into the best *destination* contact.
+This command will attempt to detect a set of duplicate contacts which are managed by the registrar given by its handle, and :ref:`merge <merge-operation>` all *source contacts* into the best *destination contact*.

 The ``--dry_run`` option is available to preview what the command will do.
 Also see the program ``--help`` for more options.